 OSP Metrics & Data

-For the fiscal year ending June 30, 2021, the University of Utah received over $640 million in new awards for sponsored activities and shatters last year's previous record for sponsored projects.
+For the fiscal year ending June 30, 2022, the University of Utah received over $686 million in new awards for sponsored activities.
+This represents an increase of 7% over last year and shatters previous record for sponsored projects.

 Overall Sponsored Project Awards